mihael-dev/High-Density-Scatter/README.md

 **Known Limitations:**
-- One scatter plot per sheet is supported by the underlying JS library.
+- Only one scatter plot per sheet is supported by the underlying JS library.
 - The extension is tested for less than 100k data points.